mejiaj/uswds-contrib/CONTRIBUTING.md

 - **D** | Documented - [ ] Usability testing synthesis (ie what did you learn from research?) - [ ] Implementation guidance - [ ] Migration guidance - [ ] Usability guidance - [ ] References
 </details>

-The development lifecycle we've developed for Breadcrumb and Card have been like this:

 #### The process

+Below you'll find the development lifecycle we've followed for Breadcrumb and Card.

 ⚠️ Note: this isn't perfect and we should work towards improving this process.